 The Birmingham Project

-Get a head start in developing and identifying your employability skills!
+Get a head start in developing and identifying your employability skills.

-The Birmingham Project 2023/24 will take place from Monday 10 June - Friday 14 June 2024.
+Project Week: Monday 10 June - Friday 14 June 2024.

 What is The Birmingham Project?

-The project is assessed through a group video presentation (50%) and a self-evaluation (50%).
+• The project is assessed through a group video presentation (50%) and a self-evaluation (50%).
 The assessment will determine whether you receive a pass or fail award.

-The programme does not bear any credits and therefore will not contribute towards your degree classification.
+• The programme does not bear any credits and therefore will not contribute towards your degree classification.

 Why take part?